As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Your vet will be able to quickly assess your dog to see why your dog is coughing and start them on medication.

-For more help for your older dog coughing, visit this article from another one of our vet experts.
+For more help for your older dog coughing, read this article from our vet experts.

 Author